CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04c2-NetAssist-Ex1.md

 6. Next, you need to install the prerequisite Python requests package needed to make the Webex Teams API calls.
 You could install the Python package with pip like you on your lab workstation earlier in this lab, however with a system under package management like the CentOS Linux Guest Shell, we recommend you install the appropriate RPM instead, if available.
-Use the `sudo` command to run `yum` with elevated root user privileges to install the `python-requests`
-RPM:
+To install the `python-requests` RPM, use the `sudo -E yum install python-requests`, for example:

     ```
     [guestshell@guestshell scripts]$ sudo -E yum install python-requests